skrb-chisato/plainMathematicsBook/README.md

         - bibliography.tex: The file containing the LaTeX command that instructs LaTeX to insert the generated bibliography into the document.
         - bibliography.bib: The bibliography database file.
 - main.pdf: The compiled PDF output of the book.
+- PDFPreview.png: The preview of the compiled PDF output of the book.
 - README.md: The file providing information about the structure, features, prerequisites, compilation, maintainers, and license of this repository.
 - LICENSE: The file containing the license terms defining how the repository can be used, shared, and modified.